Calcutta Auctions: A Brainy Spin on a March Madness Bracket

 How Does This Work in Practice?

 Calcutta auctions can be challenging to wrap your head around if you’re used to dealing with the fixed odds offered by sportsbooks.
-After all, a Calcutta auction probably has more in common with a Sotheby’s auction than it does with a conventional, top-down offshore sportsbook.
+After all, a Calcutta auction probably has more in common with a Sotheby’s auction than it does with a conventional, top-down sportsbook.

 Below, you’ll find a sample March Madness auction with our own hypothetical rules and regulations: